Eliminater74/BlackBox-Toolkit/README.md

 Credits
 ----------------

-This app is completely based off source from Kernel Adiutor.
+This app is partially powered by Kernel Adiutor.
 So Thanks to Willi Ye!
+And further Customized by me (kunalkene1797) Base is only used for core functionality!
+UI & many other changes will be there!
+More Options have been added.
-Base is only used for core functionality!
-UI & many other changes are there!
+And lets not forget the coming OTA Kernel Updater (coming soon)

 License